Resources at the National Library of Scotland

 We actively collect football fanzines and match programmes, and have large collections of both.

 All levels of the game are represented, including the Scottish Professional Football League, Highland League and junior football.
 We also collect material on the rapidly developing women's game.
-You can use Library Search to find details of our wide range of books and periodicals relating to football.
+You can use main catalogue to find details of our wide range of books and periodicals relating to football.
 You may also like to refer to our newspaper collections.

 Rugby